Natural Disasters

 By the time we held our sixth biannual meeting, there was no denying that the end of times was upon us.
 Dense clouds had swallowed the sun and everything on the ground had frozen to death.
 Helios probably didn’t want to witness what was about to go down.

 Since they cut out my tongue three years ago–as they did to each of the guardians of the monastery—I have been devoting all my time to praying.
 I pray every day all day long, much more often than the scriptures require of me.
-Not to be ...Read more
+Not to ...Read more

 An Excursion to the Graveyard